-- indignant as they’re thinking about how they’re going to be labeled as ‘weird homeschoolers‘ from now on.
-(This means they might be hesitant about making friends with other home educated students.)
+- indignant as they’re thinking about how they will be labeled ‘weird homeschoolers‘ from now on.
+(This means they might be hesitant about making friends with other home-educated students.)

 - panicked as they’re not doing tests and exams and think they’re falling behind when there’s really nothing to worry about

 - anxious as they may worry that if they’re home educated, they won’t be able to find a job or go to college or

 - apathetic and don’t want to do anything.